-New contingency of quarterbacks isn’t a bad thing for the Chiefs, Pat Mahomes
+Pat Mahomes leads new group of Chiefs' backup QBs in his first offseason as starter

 It also left the Chiefs’ front office with the task of finding a new contingency of backup quarterbacks heading into the 2018 season.

-“Two of them are veterans that have been around a little bit, and been in similar offenses,” said Chiefs coach Andy Reid.
+“Two of them are veterans that have been around a little bit, and been in similar offenses,” Chiefs coach Andy Reid said.
 “I thought they did a heck of a job.
 And our young guy, he stayed on top of it, and I thought he did a good job.”

 Former Jacksonville Jaguars backup Chad Henne was the first quarterback to sign on the dotted line for the Chiefs, followed by Matt McGloin, who had been released by the Houston Texans in November 2017.